hunteke/temoa/docs/source/Documentation.rst

 Why Temoa?
 ----------

-In short, because we believe that EEO model analyses should be recreatable by independent third parties.
+In short, because we believe that EEO model analyses should be repeatable by independent third parties.
 The only realistic method to make this happen is to have a freely available model, and to create an ecosystem of freely shared data and model inputs.

-For the longer explanation, please see "The TEMOA Project: Tools for Energy Model Optimization and Analysis", by DeCarolis, J.  and Hunter, K.  and Sreepathi, S.  (2010) (available from `temoaproject.org/`_).
-The highlights boil down to the facts that EEO model-based analyses are impossible to verify, complex enough as to be non-repeatable without electronic access to **exact** versions of code *and* data input, and are used to inform large-scale public policy.
-Especially in light of the last point, we believe that EEO model analyses should be completely open, independently recreatable, and electronically available.
+For a longer explanation, please see "The TEMOA Project: Tools for Energy Model Optimization and Analysis", by DeCarolis, J. and Hunter, K. and Sreepathi, S.
+(2010) (available from `temoaproject.org/`_).
+In summary, EEO model-based analyses are impossible to verify, complex enough as to be non-repeatable without electronic access to **exact** versions of code *and* data input, hardly address uncertainty, and yet are used to inform large-scale public policy.
+Especially in light of the last two points, we believe that EEO model analyses should be completely open, independently reproducible, electronically available, and address uncertainty about the future.

 Conventions